websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/organizations/understanding-organizations.md

 ## Organization Sites

 An Organization can have its own Site.
 Organization Sites are owned by Organization Administrators, who have permissions similar to the Site Administrators: they can manage the Site's pages, widgets, content, and Users.
 Members of an Organization with an attached Site are members of the Organization's Site.
-This means that they can access the private pages of the Organization's Site, along with any portlets or content there.
+This means that they can access pages in the Organization's Site, along with any portlets or content there.

 ## Next Steps